 2021: Biden reverses Trump-era ban on transgender people in the military

-Just five days after taking office, President Joe Biden signed an executive order that overturned the previous administration's ban on transgender people in the military.
+Five days after taking office, President Joe Biden signed an executive order overturning the previous administration's ban on transgender people in the military.
 Before the ban in 2017, it was estimated 2,450 service members were transgender, with about 0.1% of the total force seeking gender-related treatments.
-The Trump administration deemed gender-affirming care too expensive for the military to budget when in actuality it would only increase military spending by 0.04% to 0.13%.
+The Trump administration deemed gender-affirming care too expensive for the military to budget when, in actuality, it would only increase military spending by 0.04% to 0.13%.

-2021: Gender-affirming care for minors is blocked—then overturned
+2021: Gender-affirming care for minors is blocked—then allowed again

 Across the pond, in December 2020, the U.K.'s High Court ruled transgender children under the age of 16 could not consent to receive trans-affirming health care.
 Trans youth seeking medical treatment needed to consult a judge before receiving care.
 The National Health Service (NHS) appealed the decision and won in September 2021.
 Roughly 2,400 children a year in the U.K. seek gender-affirming health care through the NHS, making this overturned case paramount for a significant number of minors.